Lake Annecy from Talloires © French Moments

 The Angon Waterfalls © French Moments

 In the heights of Talloires, the lofty 60 m tall waterfalls of Angon are a hidden gem.
-You need to park your car at the hamlet of Verel (between Talloires and Col de la Forclaz).
-A word of caution though: children need to be observed closely when walking near the waterfall as it is really slippery.
+You must park your car at the hamlet of Verel (between Talloires and Col de la Forclaz).
+A word of caution, though: children must be observed closely when walking near the waterfall as it is slippery.

 The Tournette